-The building of the unique ICOS CAL was based on earlier findings that differences between laboratories analysing flasks or producing calibration gases can substantially reduce the accuracy of a whole observational network.
-The aim of the CAL is to ensure the accuracy of ICOS atmospheric measurements.
+The building of single central laboratories as ICOS CAL was based on earlier findings that differences between laboratories analysing flasks or producing calibration gases can substantially reduce the accuracy of a whole observational network.
+The aim of the CAL is to ensure the accuracy of ICOS atmosphere measurements.

-The CAL is located in Germany and consists of two laboratories: the Flask and Calibration Laboratory (FCL) in Jena, which is hosted by the Max Planck Institute for Biogeochemistry, and the Central Radiocarbon Laboratory (CRL) in Heidelberg, which is operated by the Institute of Environmental Physics of the University of Heidelberg.
+The CAL is located in Germany and consists of two laboratories: the Flask and Calibration Laboratory (FCL) in Jena, which is hosted by the Max Planck Institute for Biogeochemistry, and the Central Radiocarbon Laboratory (CRL) in Heidelberg, which is operated by the Institute of Environmental Physics of the Heidelberg University.

-The FCL does analyses of greenhouse gas concentrations and of other tracers that carry auxiliary information on the origin of the air samples (CO_2 stable isotope composition, O_2 level, additional gases).
-It also produces calibrated real air reference gases to ensure the compatibility of the ICOS atmospheric greenhouse gas observations with data from other global monitoring networks, such as WMO, and provides support on the material involved.
+The FCL does analyses of greenhouse gas concentrations and of other tracers that carry auxiliary information on the origin of the air samples (CO2 sta-ble isotope composition, O2 level, additional gases).
+It also produces calibrated real air reference gases to ensure the compatibility of the ICOS atmospheric greenhouse gas observations with data from other global monitoring networks, such as WMO GAW, and provides support on the material involved.
 The tasks of the FCL are listed in Table 6.

-The CRL quantifies the radiocarbon (14 C) content of CO_2 in air samples and develops methods to derive the fossil-fuel contribution to atmospheric CO_2 (ffCO $2$).
+The CRL quantifies the radiocarbon (14 C) content of CO_2 in air samples and develops methods to de-rive the fossil-fuel contribution to atmospheric CO_2 (ffCO $2$).
 The tasks of the CRL are listed in Table 6.